anupeesay10/Stock_App/README.md

 <img width="418" height="500" alt="stock_data_flow_2" src="https://github.com/user-attachments/assets/996f939f-6197-4f33-b2db-cc3e52bed24b" />

+"stock.py" is the frontend Dash application and "stock_api.py" is the backend Flask API.
+If the data given by the ticker and date range values are valid and correspond to existing data within the database, the existing data is used to create and display the charts.
+Otherwise, the data is retrieved from Yahoo Finance using yfinance library.
+The new data that is retrieved is then stored in the database for any future use.

 To view this project:
 1. Clone the repository
 2. Open the project in an IDE of your choice